International Tax & Offshore Tax Compliance Attorneys

 International Tax Planning & Legal Offshore Tax Strategies

-Proper international tax planning can significantly reduce your U.S. tax liability while keeping you fully compliant.
-Our international tax advisors help you structure your global finances for maximum tax efficiency.
+Good international tax planning can lower your U.S. tax bill while keeping you compliant.
+Our international tax advisors help you organize your money around the world so you pay the least tax legally allowed.

-U.S. taxpayers with foreign financial accounts exceeding \$10,000 in aggregate at any point during the year must file an FBAR (FinCEN Form 114) annually.
+If you have foreign financial accounts worth more than $10,000 at any time during the year, you must file an FBAR (FinCEN Form 114) every year.
 This includes bank accounts, brokerage accounts, mutual funds, and many foreign pension accounts.
-We prepare and file FBARs for individuals and businesses, identify all accounts that trigger reporting requirements, and ensure timely submission.
-For taxpayers with signature authority over employer or business accounts abroad, we clarify your individual filing obligations.
+We prepare and file FBARs for individuals and businesses.
+We identify all accounts you need to report and make sure everything gets filed on time.
+If you can sign checks or move money in your employer’s or business’s foreign accounts, we explain what you need to file.
+Get help with your FBAR filing and compliance.

 Offshore Asset Reporting (FATCA)

-U.S. taxpayers with specified foreign financial assets exceeding \$50,000 (higher thresholds for expats) must report them on Form 8938 under FATCA.
-This includes foreign bank accounts, foreign stocks and securities, interests in foreign entities, and foreign-issued life insurance policies.
-Form 8938 is filed with your tax return and has different requirements than FBAR—many taxpayers must file both.
-We identify which assets require reporting, prepare Form 8938 accurately, and ensure you meet both FBAR and FATCA obligations.
+If you have foreign financial assets worth more than $50,000, you must report them on Form 8938 under FATCA.
+Americans living abroad have higher limits before they need to file.
+You need to report foreign bank accounts, foreign stocks and securities, ownership in foreign companies, and foreign life insurance policies.
+Form 8938 gets filed with your tax return.
+It has different rules than FBAR, which means many people need to file both forms.
+We figure out which assets you need to report, prepare Form 8938 correctly, and make sure you meet both FBAR and FATCA requirements.

 Offshore Asset Structuring

-How you hold offshore assets affects both your reporting requirements and tax liability.
-We analyze your foreign investments, business interests, and financial accounts to identify optimal ownership structures.
-This includes evaluating whether foreign entities should be treated as corporations, partnerships, or disregarded entities for U.S. tax purposes and restructuring when the current setup creates unnecessary complexity or tax exposure.
+How you own your offshore assets affects what you need to report and how much tax you pay.
+Our international tax specialists review your foreign investments, business interests, and financial accounts to find the best way to own them.
+This includes deciding whether your foreign companies should be treated as corporations, partnerships, or disregarded entities for U.S. tax purposes.

 Tax Treaty Benefits